Cheapest Car Insurance in Arizona for 2026

 Match your coverage level to your vehicle's value and save $42 per month

-Full coverage costs $42 more a month than minimum coverage in Arizona, or $504 a year.
-If your car is paid off and worth less than $5,000, that annual cost may exceed what a total-loss claim would return.
-If you have a lender, full coverage isn't optional.
-Lenders require it.
-Use the Arizona car insurance calculator to find where your vehicle's value falls relative to that threshold.
+Check your vehicle's current value before your next renewal.
+Full coverage costs $42 more a month than minimum in Arizona, or $504 a year.
+If the car is worth less than $5,000 and you own it outright, that annual cost may exceed what a total-loss claim would return.
+If you have a lender, full coverage is required.
+Use the Arizona car insurance calculator to run the numbers for your vehicle.

 3. 3